What is an endowed chair or professorship?

 How do I make a gift to endow a chair?

 For more information on establishing an endowed chair at Owen, contact Joe Teague, Assistant Vice Chancellor, Development and Alumni Relations at 615-322-2049.

-Anne Marie and Thomas B. Walker, Jr., Chairs
+Anne Marie and Thomas B. Walker, Jr., Chair

 Mr. Thomas B. Walker, Jr., Managing Partner of Goldman Sachs and Company, and Mrs. Anne Marie Walker established these endowed chairs at the Owen School in 1980 as a living and continuing manifestation of their loyalty and affection for Vanderbilt University and their deep faith in and high esteem for business education in America.

-Richard Willis, Anne Marie and Thomas B. Walker, Jr., Associate Professor of Accounting
+Richard Willis, Anne Marie and Thomas B. Walker, Jr., Professor of Accounting

 Brownlee O. Currey Chair

 Mrs. Frances Hampton Currey established this chair in memory of her late husband, who founded Equitable Securities Corporation in 1933 and served as its President until his death in 1952.
 Mr. Currey was active in the Vanderbilt Alumni Association and was a member of the Vanderbilt Board of Trust.

 Ray Friedman, Brownlee O. Currey Professor of Management